bastei29/people-microservice/README.md

 </server>
 ```

+Username and password for the registry can be found inside the wiki on the 'dockerhost' site

 ### hosts file
-To be able to push to the registry by hostname 'dockerhost' you have to modify the hosts file from your os otherwise you will receive an error because the fabric8 plugin in combination with windows docker is not able to resolve the hostname via dns.
+To be able to push to the registry with hostname 'dockerhost' you have to modify the hosts file from your os otherwise you will receive an error because the fabric8 plugin in combination with windows docker is not able to resolve the hostname via dns.

 The entry looks like this: